tommasomarzi/Competitive-Lotka-Volterra/README.md

 ### C++
 The C++ version required is the C++11 standard.

-In order to install the [freeGLUT library](http://freeglut.sourceforge.net/), type:
+In order to install the [freeGLUT library](http://freeglut.sourceforge.net/), type (Ubuntu or Debian Linux):
 ```bash
 sudo apt-get install freeglut3 freeglut3-dev
 ```